vuetifyjs/vuetify/README.md

         </a>
       </td>
       <td>
-       A vue-cli-3 plugin for installing and configuring Vuetify
+       A Vue CLI 3 plugin for installing and configuring Vuetify
       </td>
     </tr>
     <tr>